Muscle Spasm

 Who Is Most at Risk?

-You're more likely to experience leg cramps at night if you:
+You may be more likely to experience muscle cramps if you:

 • Are over 50